Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Methods

 Parameter selection for S-WAVE sequences and guidelines of synchronizing excitation source, imaging sequence and the stepper motor inside of the transducer are explained in this section.
 We design two different sequences that can be used for imaging at \textit{``deeper'' depth} inside the organs such as human liver and placenta and also for \textit{``shallower''} imaging applications such as the breast.

-Figure~\ref{fig:ImgSeq} (a) shows the sequencing for \textit{deeper} imaging setting.
-The excitation frequencies are 40, 50, and 60 Hz which result in an overall excitation period of 100 ms. Four activation pulses are generated using a microcontroller (Arduino Uno) to rotate the imaging plane by $0.45^{\circ}$ followed by the motor settling time (10 ms).
-The Vantage system is programmed to perform imaging for 183 ms acquiring 549 RF frames.
-To synchronize ultrasound imaging with mechanical excitation, the overall time spent on each plane is 200 ms which is a factor of the excitation period (details are described in ~\ref{sync}).
-By repeating the same sequence, the total number of 10 planes (slices) with are imaged to form an RF volume of data resulting in the overall exam time of 2 s (5490 frames).
-Figure~\ref{fig:ImgSeq} (b) shows the designed sequence with the excitation frequencies of 100, 160, and 200 Hz resulting in an overall excitation period of 50 ms for imaging at \textit{shallower} depth in the tissue.
+The wobbler transducer is defined in \textcolor{black}{the} Verasonics script as a custom transducer based on the transducer information and geometry.
+When our custom Verasonics script is executed, the Arduino microcontroller function resets the array location inside the transducer housing and moves it to an initial location adjusted for the start of imaging.
+Then the imaging starts and several RF frames are acquired.
+Figure~\ref{fig:ImgSeq} shows the sequencing used in the Verasonics script for the Ultrafast S-WAVE method.
+First, second, and third rows show the actions that is performed by the Verasonics machine, Arduino microcontroller and 3D motor controller while all the commands and functions are defined and called inside the Verasonics script.
+First, the imaging plane is reset to the middle plane of the transducer.
+Then, the sequence starts by generating four activation pulses using an Arduino microcontroller to mechanically sweep the imaging plane inside the transducer housing by $0.45^{\circ}$ followed by the motor settling time (10 ms).
+The Verasonics machine starts collecting data such that the number of acquired frames and imaging time depends on the \textit{shallower} or \textit{deeper} presets selected by the user at the beginning.
+When the imaging completes, the transducer sweeps to the next location while the imaging is paused in the script during the transducer sweep.
+This process is repeated until the last imaging plane.
+The imaging time for each preset depends on the overall period of the excitation signal.
+For the \textit{deeper} imaging preset, the excitation frequencies are 40, 50, and 60 Hz which result in an overall excitation period of 100 ms. The Vantage system is programmed to perform imaging for 183 ms acquiring 549 RF frames.
+Therefore, the overall time spent on each plane is 200 ms which is a factor of the excitation period to synchronize ultrasound imaging with mechanical excitation (details are described in ~\ref{sync}).
+By repeating the same sequence, the total number of 10 planes (slices) are imaged to form an RF volume of data resulting in the overall exam time of 2 s (5490 frames).
+For the excitation frequencies of 100, 160, and 200 Hz, the overall excitation period is 50 ms for imaging at \textit{shallower} depth in the tissue.
 The imaging duration for each plane is 133 ms. Therefore, the overall ultrasound examination time for a volume consists of 10 planes is 1.5 s (3990 frames).